Take simple actions on your property to help protect water wherever you live.

 SEASONAL TIP: SPRING

-Pick up trash on the side of the road before the spring rains wash it all down the drain.
-Clean up the woods too, before the plants make it harder to find the trash.
+Pick up trash along the road before spring rains wash it all down the nearest stormdrain and into a local lake or creek.
+Clean up the woods too, before plants make it harder to find the trash.

 Keep lawn clippings off the street.
-By doing this, you keep those clippings from washing through the stormdrains to the nearest lake or creek.
+You will keep those clippings from washing through the stormdrains to the nearest lake or creek.
 The nutrients in those clippings cause unsightly algae growth in lakes.
 Point your mower so that clippings blow onto the lawn.
 Sweep up any clippings that land on the street.

 Clean up the extra salt and sand.
 Salt on a dry, ice-free surface is not useful—it is pollution waiting to happen.
 Sand on a dry surface does not provide traction; it can actually lead to skidding and slipping.
 Sweep up these extra piles of sand and salt to keep them out of our lakes and creeks.